Tianfu-swarm/argos3_ros_bridge/README.md

 ARGoS is a physics-based simulator designed to simulate large-scale robot swarms.
 Benchmark results show that ARGoS can perform physics-accurate simulation involving thousands of robots in a fraction of real time.
 ARGoS' main features are:

-+Multi-threaded and deeply modular architecture, more flexible than any simulator with equivalent features;
+- Multi-threaded and deeply modular architecture, more flexible than any simulator with equivalent features.

-+The possibility to run multiple physics engines at the same time;
+- The possibility to run multiple physics engines at the same time.

-+The possibility to divide the physical space in region, and assign different regions to different physics engines.
+- The possibility to divide the physical space into regions and assign different regions to different physics engines.

 # Install
 To install argos3_ros_bridge, use the following commands: